 TIP 1: Do not use the “All Reachable People” segment as this is filtering out guests that have unsubscribed and transactional emails should, by definition, go to guests regardless of their subscription status.

 TIP 2: Guests who have booked via an OTA will receive an email confirmation from the OTA.
 We suggest that you exclude OTA rate codes, market codes, and source codes from your transactional email segment.

 - Select triggers for the Modification emails.
+There are 10 Total Attributes you can select from.
 We suggest using the following triggers: check-in date, check-out date, and Room Type Charge Code.

 - Build a segment for your Cancelation emails.
 Create a new segment using the condition of “Email address is not blank.”

 - Turn your transactional emails on.
 Please coordinate this with your Implementation Manager, so a “cutover date” is added to ensure we only send confirmation emails to guests moving forward.
 To turn the campaign on follow these steps: